Australian Survivor Recap: Week 1

 This season had some viewers concerned with the over-arching theme.
 With the 2016 and 2017 seasons of AU, there was no theme.
 However, the show has been struggling in terms of viewership, so with this, the show is tinkering with structure and trying to bring in some new viewers.
 The season’s theme, Champions vs Contenders, sees the 24 contestant divided into two tribes of 12.
 With the Champions, the pre-selected group consists of people who are at the top in their career and/or were athletes at one time in their life.
 With the Contenders, the tribe consists of everyday Aussies.
 It’s the kind of theme that the US version would try to pull off, with mixed results.
 However with the Aussies, they know what they’re doing.

 I’ve been watching Survivor for a very long time.
 Never have I really done something like this in recapping the episodes week by week.
 Given that the Aussies have more than one episode per a week, I’m going give an overall evaluation of each week.
 In these recaps, I will divide them into different portions: overall thoughts, stand out contestants, favorite challenge, and then a summary on who was voted off.
 This will make it easier for me to write and hopefully, easier for you to read.
 When it comes to recapping Survivor, I feel that it can get repetitive quickly- especially when discussion strategy.
 I will try my best here.

 I liked these first two episodes.
 I thought this was the perfect way to start the season.
-While variations of challenges from the US version, the challenges were fun to watch as were the contestants participating in them.
-I liked how we were introduced to a majority of the cast in the first week.
-After the first week, I already have some favorites.
+While variations of challenges from the US version, the challenges were fun to watch, as were the contestants participating in them.
+I liked how we were introduced to a majority of the cast in the first week – that doesn’t always happen.
+After the first episode, I already have some favorites.

 Stand Out Contestants